gauravd03/Tic_Tac_Toe/README.md

 **Tic Tac Toe Game**
--This is a simple web-based Tic Tac Toe game developed using HTML, CSS, and JavaScript.
+-This is a  web-based Tic Tac Toe game developed using HTML, CSS, and JavaScript.
 The game allows two players to compete against each other on a 3x3 grid.

 **Features**
 1.Simple Interface: The game provides a clean and intuitive user interface for an enjoyable gaming experience.